Bipolar Disorder

 Our evidence-based therapeutic offerings include but are not limited to cognitive-behavioral therapy (CBT), dialectical behavior therapy (DBT), and medication management, integrated with holistic approaches such as acupuncture, traditional Chinese medicine, mindfulness practices, and so much more.

-2. Natural Healing Environment
+2. Natural Healing in The Mounatins of Idyllwild

-Our beautiful San Jacinto Mountains location provides a peaceful, rejuvenating environment conducive to recovery and long-term change.
-Located about 100 miles east of Los Angeles, Wood Dragon Inn is part of the Inland Empire in Southern California.
-It is known for its scenic beauty, outdoor recreation, and arts community.
-The natural surroundings of the landscape in Idyllwild create the perfect backdrop for therapeutic exercises and personal reflection away from the hustle and stress of daily life. residents can take advantage of our extensive grounds for hiking, meditation, and outdoor therapy sessions, designed to enhance the treatment experience and promote overall well-being.
+The natural surroundings of the landscape in Idyllwild create the perfect backdrop for therapeutic exercises and personal reflection away from the hustle and stress of daily life.
+Residents can take advantage of our extensive grounds for hiking, meditation, and outdoor therapy sessions, designed to enhance the treatment experience and promote overall well-being.

-Unique Approaches to Bipolar Treatment
+Unique Approach to Bipolar Disorder Treatment

 1. Alchemy